When I bought my table saw, making this crosscut sled was one of the first table saw jigs to follow, and I didn’t regret it for a second.

 I also made zero clearance inserts in the bottom plate of the crosscut sled.

-To make those inserts, I sawed 5cm next to the saw cut I made earlier in the crosscut sled.
+To make those inserts, I made a cut 5 cm next to the saw cut I made earlier in the crosscut sled.

 Pay attention!
 The T-tracks are not placed along the full length of the groove.

-Leave an opening of about 10 cm that allows, when the crosscut sled is mounted, to slide clamps or other jigs into the T-tracks.
+Leave an opening of about 10 cm at the back of the crosscut sled that allows you, when the crosscut sled is mounted, to slide clamps or other jigs into the T-tracks.

 Step 6 | Final assembly